 In 2000, the Zimmers had the luxury of being able to devote their efforts full time — and the resources of their private foundation — to the love of cats.
 Their emotions swayed them first to establishing a cage-free sanctuary for orphaned teenage cats, as they were almost certainly euthanized if given to local traditional shelters.
 In parallel they began a TNR program to assist in‐place caregivers better manage their cats by providing them with free spay/neuter assistance.

 Yet as these programs evolved, it became clear that no matter how many cats they sheltered, there would always be more they could not — and no matter how many feral cats they fixed — there would always be more unsterilized pet cat abandonments to increase the overall free-roaming cat population — so why not address the problem at its root — by giving free spay/neuter assistance to low‐income family pet cats to prevent their relinquishment in the first place.

 By 2010, when the Foundation moved to New Mexico, the transition from sheltering and feral cat TNR to free and local low-income pet cat sterilization was complete.
-It now works in 13 New Mexico counties providing vouchers for pet cats in low‐income households for free spay/neuter assistance — and in the event of a fixable medical emergency — for acute veterinary care.
+It now works in 16 New Mexico counties providing vouchers for pet cats in low‐income households for free spay/neuter assistance and limited veterinary care.

 In 2015, it added still another dimension — Community Cat Outreach spay/neuter — enabling it to partner with other New Mexico nonprofits to ensure that the cats not covered by its basic voucher program are sterilized too.
 Through these partnerships, the spay/neuter unbrella is broadened to include feral and loosely-owned pet cats living outdoors.

 What better way to show a love of cats than providing them with the one obvious service (spay/neuter) that optimizes their chances of keeping their forever home forever?And for the Legal: